Synthesys-Lab/assassyn/docs/developer/github.md

 ## Git & Github Usage

 **Formatting:** To ensure consistent code style, copy `assassyn/utils/pre-commit` to your `.git/hooks/pre-commit`.
-This setup automatically formats your code and checks coding style with each commit.ls
+This setup automatically formats your code and checks coding style with each commit.

 **Adding New Features:**